-- 17.1 Section 175 of the Education Act 2002 places a duty on governing bodies of maintained schools and further education institutions (including sixth-form colleges) to make arrangements for ensuring that their functions relating to the conduct of the school are exercised with a view to safeguarding and promoting the welfare of children who are pupils at the school.
-Section 157 of the same Act places a similar duty on non-maintained and independent educational establishments, including free schools and academies. - 17.2 Under section 10 of the Children Act 2004, all maintained schools, further education colleges and independent schools, including free schools, academies and early years providers, are required to cooperate with the local authority to improve the well-being of children in the local authority area. - 17.3 Under section 14B of the Children Act 2004, the East Sussex Safeguarding Children Partnership (ESSCP) can require a school, college or early years provider to supply information in order to perform its functions.
-This must be complied with. - 17.4 Under section 40 of the Childcare Act 2006, early years providers registered on the Early Years Register and schools providing early years childcare, must comply with the welfare requirements of the Early Years Foundation Stage - 17.5 This policy and the accompanying procedures have been developed in accordance with the following statutory guidance and local safeguarding procedures: - Working Together to Safeguard Children: A Guide to Inter-Agency Working to Safeguard and Promote the Welfare of Children, July 2018 - Keeping Children Safe in Education: Statutory Guidance for Schools and Colleges, September 2021 - Sexual violence and sexual harassment between children in schools and colleges, September 2021 - Pan-Sussex Child Protection and Safeguarding Procedures - Information sharing: advice for practitioners providing safeguarding services to children, young people, parents and carers, July 2018 - Statutory Framework for the Early Years Foundation Stage, April 2017
+- 17.1.
+Section 175 of the Education Act 2002 places a duty on governing bodies of maintained schools and further education institutions (including sixth-form colleges) to make arrangements for ensuring that their functions relating to the conduct of the school are exercised with a view to safeguarding and promoting the welfare of children who are pupils at the school.
+Section 157 of the same Act places a similar duty on non-maintained and independent educational establishments, including free schools and academies. - 17.2.
+Under Section 10 of the Children Act 2004, all maintained schools, further education colleges and independent schools, including free schools, academies and early years providers, are required to cooperate with the local authority to improve the well-being of children in the local authority area.

+- 17.3.
+Under Section 14B of the Children Act 2004, the East Sussex Safeguarding Children Partnership (ESSCP) can require a school, college or early years provider to supply information in order to perform its functions.
+This must be complied with. - 17.4.
+Under Section 40 of the Childcare Act 2006, early years providers registered on the Early Years Register and schools providing early years childcare, must comply with the welfare requirements of the Early Years Foundation Stage. - 17.5.
+This policy and the accompanying procedures have been developed in accordance with the following statutory guidance and local safeguarding procedures: - Working Together to Safeguard Children: A Guide to Inter-Agency Working to Safeguard and Promote the Welfare of Children, July 2018 - Keeping Children Safe in Education: Statutory Guidance for Schools and Colleges, September 2023 - Pan-Sussex Child Protection and Safeguarding Procedures - Information sharing: advice for practitioners providing safeguarding services to children, young people, parents and carers, July 2018 - What to do if you're worried a child is being abused, March 2015 - Statutory Framework for the Early Years Foundation Stage, September 2021